 Until now, the NIST SP 800-171 dictated the cybersecurity standards that all DIB companies had to follow, and CMMC is also built on the same foundation.
 Specifically, DFARS clause 252.204-7012 required that any company that accesses or stores CUI must self-assess its cybersecurity capabilities and self-attest that it meets all 110 security controls of NIST SP 800-171 or have a Plan of Actions and Milestones (POA&M) to do so.

-One of the most significant changes from NIST 800-171 to CMMC is the shift from self-assessment to external assessments of cybersecurity compliance, which will now be conducted by Third Party Assessment Organizations (C3PAOs).
+One of the most significant changes from NIST 800-171 to CMMC 2.0 is the shift from self-assessment to external assessments of cybersecurity compliance for Level 2 and 3, which will now be conducted by Third Party Assessment Organizations (C3PAOs).
 Additionally, in the past noncompliance with DOD cybersecurity regulations was acceptable as long as companies prepared POA&Ms outlining plans to address deficiencies, this will no longer be the case under CMMC.
-Companies will still need to complete SSPs (System Security Plans), although those too will not satisfy CMMC requirements.
-CMMC also expands upon NIST 800-171 by supplementing that standard’s 110 security requirements.
-Specifically, Level 3 adds 20 new requirements that must be met to be CMMC certified.
-These additional practices are designed to support good cyber hygiene.
-It is important to note that, until CMMC is fully implemented per the timeline noted below, CMMC and NIST SP 800-171 mandates will coexist.
+Companies will still need to complete SSPs (System Security Plans), although those too will not satisfy CMMC 2.0 requirements.
+CMMC 2.0 is based on NIST SP 800-171 and NIST SP 800-172.

 To get started on the path to compliance, DIB companies need to determine if they are handling CUI.
 Once they determine where they are and what type of information they are handling, they should determine the gaps between where they are and where they want to be and create a POA&M for how to get to where you are supposed to be.